bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/p2p_networking.md

 00000000000000000000000000000000 ...
 Stop hash
 {% endhighlight %}

+{% endautocrossref %}

 #### GetData
+{% include helpers/subhead-links.md %}

+{% autocrossref %}

 The `getdata` message requests one or more data objects from another node.
-The objects are requested by an inventory, which the requesting node typically previously received by way of an `inv` message.
+The objects are requested by an inventory, which the requesting node typically received previously by way of an `inv` message.

 The response to a `getdata` message can be a `tx` message, `block` message, `merkleblock` message, or `notfound` message.